 Keywords: Comparative optimism; online identity theft; online risks; risk judgments

-Identity theft refers to the theft of personal information such as an individual’s name, date of birth, or credit card details (Hoar, 2001) which are then potentially used to purchase goods or services (Anderson et al., 2008).
+Identity theft refers to the theft of personal information such as an individual’s name, date of birth, or credit card details (Hoar, 2001) which is then potentially used to purchase goods or services (Anderson et al., 2008).
 While the opportunity for identity theft arises when individuals share or make their personal information available, targets of identity theft may not become aware that their personal information has been stolen until they try to take out a loan (Hoar, 2001).
-Although identity theft is not a new phenomenon, information and communication technology has afforded new opportunities associated with identity theft (Anderson et al., 2008).
+Although identity theft is not a new phenomenon, information and communication technology has afforded new opportunities for identity theft (Anderson et al., 2008).
 For example, information and communication technology may increase the risk of identity theft occurring (Holt & Turner, 2012) and increase the potential scale of identity theft (Roberts et al., 2013) incurring costs to consumers and businesses (Lai et al., 2012).

 Experiencing identity theft can impact an individual’s physical and mental health meaning that identity theft is regarded as a public health issue (Burnes et al., 2020).
 Moreover, research reports an association between experiencing identity theft and elevated levels of depression and subsequent poor health (Golladay & Holtfreter, 2017).
 A range of behavioural risk and protective factors associated with the likelihood of experiencing online identity theft have been identified.
 For example, behaviours such as engaging in more online shopping activities increase the risk of online identity theft (Burnes et al., 2020).
 Conversely, not using credit cards online and avoiding risky content is likely to reduce the risk of experiencing online identity theft (Guedes et al., 2022).
 Holt and Turner (2012) argue that awareness raising campaigns could provide one mechanism to reduce identity theft.
 However, the effectiveness of such awareness raising campaigns depends on the extent to which the target audience engage with the campaign materials and believe that the campaign message is directly relevant to them (Nævestad, 2010).
 Relatedly, when individuals hold an optimistic bias, it can influence the success of such safety messages (Perrissol et al., 2011; Weinstein & Klein, 1995) and can prevent individuals from taking appropriate measures to avoid online risks (Alnifie & Kim, 2023).